 - Others may have seen their health insurance premiums change in 2017 (or earlier).
 There are many factors influencing rates; one of them may be the increased coverage some companies may need to provide in order to meet ACA standards.
 Other factors may include where you live, your age, whether you smoke, and what plan category you have.

 - Where you live can have a big effect on the size of your monthly premium.
 According to the Kaiser Family Foundation , a 2015 study of cities in 11 states found that in some cities, premium rates for Silver plans are lower than last year; on the other hand, some cities saw a premium hike of up to 16%.

 - If you're not insured, or if you are but want to switch to a different insurance policy, you can now visit an online "marketplace" to explore your options. eHealth is one such marketplace, or you can visit your state health insurance website or Healthcare.gov.

 What minimum health coverage does a plan have to include?

 Under Obamacare, a health insurance plan has to cover at least a certain portion of your costs for these services and items (often called "essential health benefits"):

 - Pediatric services

-What recent news about Obamacare should I be aware of?Obamacare Health Subsidies Update
+What recent news about Obamacare should I be aware of?Obamacare Individual Mandate Repealed

 Will Obamacare affect my taxes?

 You may have heard about Obamacare affecting your income taxes.
-You need to mark a checkbox on your tax return to indicate that you and your family had health insurance during the tax year.
-If you weren't insured, you may have to pay a fee unless you qualify for an exemption.
 In some cases, you might be eligible for tax credits that help with premiums and out-of-pocket costs; these tax credits may also be referred to as subsidies, and you apply for them when you buy a qualifying health plan.
-For more information about the ACA and your 2017 taxes, see here.
+For more information about the ACA and your taxes, see here.